Axway/api-builder-docs/content/en/docs/Plugins/Base64.md

 ### NON-ISSUE: Header lower-case

-## ISSUE: Heading with too much whitespace before
+## ISSUE^: Heading with too much whitespace before

 ## ISSUE: Would be nice to detect empty headings